 Recently we have been trying to raise funds for our computer project.
-So far we have been able to purchase six computers with these funds and hire the additional room to conduct these classes.
+So far we have been able to purchase four computers with these funds and hire the additional room to conduct these classes.we are happy to receive old/new/mini lap

 Health Care Project